 Q. Can I drive to Mahabaleshwar from Mumbai?

 A: Mahabaleshwar is easily accessible by road from Mumbai.
-It takes 5 hours of drive to Mahabaleshwar to cover a distance of 260 km from Mumbai.
+The distance between Mumbai to Mahabaleshwar is 263 and it takes 5 hours of drive to Mahabaleshwar from Mumbai.
 Take the Mumbai-Pune-Shiwal-Wai-Panchgani-Mahabaleshwar route and enjoy the scenic road journey.

 Q. Are there any budget stay options in Mahabaleshwar?